mogproject/easy-menu/README.rst

       - SUB_MENU_TITLE:              # You can create sub menu if you need.
         - ITEM_DESCRIPTION: COMMAND
         - ITEM_DESCRIPTION: COMMAND
-      - include: INCLUDE_FILE_PATH   # "include" keyword enables to load another configuration file.
+      - include: INCLUDE_FILE_PATH   # "include" keyword enables to load
+                                     # another configuration file.
-      - eval: EVAL_COMMAND           # "eval" keyword will execute command line and use its output as configuration.
+      - eval: EVAL_COMMAND           # "eval" keyword will execute command line
+                                     # and use its output as configuration YAML string.

 Remember these commands are executed after changing the current directory to the directory which holds the configuration file by default.

+You can find more examples in `this directory <https://github.com/mogproject/easy-menu/tree/master/tests/resources>`_.

 -----------
 Lookup Path